SiyuanWan99/Awesome-Memory-Mechanism-for-Agent/README.md

 # :robot::brain: Memory-Mechanism in Agent Field / Remote Sensing Agent
-The Memory-Mechanism in Agent Field can be devided to different kinds of memeory.\\\:zap:
+The Memory-Mechanism in Agent Field can be devided to different kinds of memeory.

 -- **Parametric Memory**  :zap:
 -